- Academic Certificates

 Participation rosters for the following Summer 2023 classes will be available on Monday, May 8.
 Participation rosters are due from faculty on Tuesday, May 16.
 The first day of classes is Tuesday, May 9 for these sessions.

 - 8-week session 1

 - 4-week session 1

 Participation rosters for the following Summer 2023 classes will be available on Sunday, June 4.
 Participation rosters are due from faculty on Monday, June 12.
 The first day of classes is Monday, June 5 for these session.

 Participation rosters for the following Summer 2023 classes will be available on Monday, June 19.
 Participation rosters are due from faculty on Tuesday, June 27.
 The first day of classes is Tuesday, June 20 for this session.

 Participation rosters for the following Summer 2023 classes will be available on Sunday, July 2.
 Participation rosters are due from faculty on Monday, July 10.
 The first day of classes is Monday, July 3 for this session.

 - 4-week session 3

 What if a student attends the first week but stops attending?

-If a student does not drop the class on their own, the “EN” (failing for non-enrollment) will be submitted by the instructor at the end of the semester.
+If a student does not drop the class on their own, a mark of “EN” (failing for non-enrollment) should be submitted by the instructor at the end of the semester.